The Best Kettlebell HIIT Workouts and Routines with PDF

 Round 3

-You can do kettlebell HIIT three to six days a week, depending on your goal, fitness level, and duration of your daily workout session.
-For example, if you train for only 10-15 minutes a day, you can do interval training six times a week, and you can train four to five times a week if you do intense exercises for 20 to 30 minutes a day.
+Three to six days a week, depending on your goal, fitness level, and daily workout session duration.
+For example, if you train for only 10 to 15 minutes a day, you can do interval training six times a week, and if you do intense exercises for 20 to 30 minutes a day, you can train four to five times a week.

 You can use as heavy kettlebells as possible to perform fast-paced exercises as long as you maintain your intensity, form, and balance.
 The lighter the kettlebell you carry, the faster you can perform exercises.